|Cytospora canker||Slightly sunken cankers girdle and kill branches.||Valsa (Cytospora)||Prune infected branches.|

 |Needle rust||Current-season growth is slightly swollen and curled.
 Orange-yellow spores coat the infected tissue.
 Infected plant parts die in the summer.
 Orange-yellow spores develop on poplar leaves where the fungus over-winters.||Melampsora abietiscanadensis (hemlock ↔ poplar)

 Pucciniastrum hydrangeae (hemlock ↔ hydrangea)Pucciniastrum vaccinii (hemlock ↔ rhododendron and others)

 |No control is recommended for these fungi, which over-winter on the broadleaf host and then spreads to hemlock.|

-Fabrella needle blight (PSU Dept. of Plant Pathology collection) From the PA Department of Natural Resources.
+Fabrella needle blight (Penn State Dept. of Plant Pathology collection) From the PA Department of Natural Resources.